kragen/dernocua/text/term-rewriting-micro-interpreter.md

     (define (var? pat) (and (pair? pat) (eq? (car pat) 'unquote)))

 And that’s it.
-Unless I've forgotten something, 23 lines of Scheme in terms of `define`, `if`, `'()`, `cons`, `pair?`, `let`, `car`, `cdr`, `caar`, `cdar`, `#f`, `and`, `equal?`, `assoc`, and `null?` gives you a bottom-up, source-order-precedence term-rewriting interpreter.
+Unless I've forgotten something, 22 lines of Scheme in terms of `define`, `if`, `'()`, `cons`, `pair?`, `let`, `car`, `cdr`, `caar`, `cdar`, `#f`, `and`, `equal?`, `assoc`, and `null?` gives you a bottom-up, source-order-precedence term-rewriting interpreter.
 If we want to include implicit equality testing in patterns when a variable occurs more than once, it’s a couple more lines of code, but that’s about a 10% total complexity increase.

-(Hmm, now I realize that `subst` presupposes that variables aren’t pairs, but that bug probably doesn’t actually translate to assembly, so I’ll leave it for now; avoiding it would involve calling `var?` before `pair?` and perhaps instead of using the return value of `lookup`.)

 Of course this approach to term-rewriting interpretation is very inefficient, far more so than the standard Lisp tree-walker approach,